alexantao/aquaeye/README.md

   For that, you will need to install ESPHOME Add-On (or integration, for the docker version).
 Click on below button to see and install:
    <p align="center"><A href="https://my.home-assistant.io/redirect/supervisor_addon/?addon=5c53de3b_esphome&repository_url=https%3A%2F%2Fgithub.com%2Fesphome%2Fhome-assistant-addon"><img src="https://github.com/alexantao/aquaeye/blob/main/images/supervisor_addon.svg?raw=true"></A> </p>

   After that, it should automatically find the Device on your network, if you configured it properly.
-If it does not apear, try to discover it's IP Address on your AccessPoint and tray to mannually add it.
+If it does not apear, try to discover it's IP Address on your AccessPoint and try to mannually add it.

   ### Lovelace Card

   All parameters are configured there.
 If you will not use a HASSIO server, you will have in hardcode the parameters on Esphome.

-  <p align="center"><img src="https://github.com/alexantao/aquaeye/blob/main/images/panel.gif?raw=true"></p>

  I mounted a simple and visual panel to see and control the aquarium.
 It has a representation for all sensors and also some commands implemented.

+  <p align="center"><img src="https://github.com/alexantao/aquaeye/blob/main/images/panel.gif?raw=true"></p>

   These are the caracteristics:
   1. The water level is shown with fluid-level and reflects the sensor that’s installed on the aquarium.
 There’s the possibility to make the refil automatic (I don’t have it… yet).
   2. Canister flux is shown as a fan with the value below.
 I defined some severities, so that it will be red/green/orange depending on it’s level.